Murder of Maxwell Confait: Appeals and exonerations

-Fisher enquiry and report
+Fisher Inquiry and report

-After the acquittals by the Appeal Court, Jenkins ordered a full enquiry chaired by Sir Henry "Harry" Fisher.
-His primary mission was to make recommendations about the Judges' Rules stipulating how police should treat suspects, particularly children and "the educationally subnormal," which were found to be palpably in need of review.

-Fisher accepted the chairmanship on condition that he should also be free to find any individual guilty of the crime on "the balance of probabilities," which is the civil standard of legal proof in the UK.
+After the acquittals by the Appeal Court, Jenkins ordered a full inquiry chaired by Sir Henry "Harry" Fisher.
+His primary mission was to make recommendations about the Judges' Rules stipulating how police should treat suspects, particularly children and "the educationally subnormal", which were found to be palpably in need of review.
+Fisher accepted the chairmanship on condition that he should also be free to find any individual guilty of the crime on "the balance of probabilities", which is the civil standard of legal proof in the UK.
 In spite of opposition from some civil servants, he was allowed to proceed on this basis.

-In his report, Fisher rejected the defendants' accusations of police brutality and stated that two of the exonerated defendants in the Confait murder were "guilty on balance of probability" even though they had been exonerated.
-Because this statement was potentially libellous, the report was, exceptionally, published as a "Return to the House of Commons," which made it immune from litigation in the courts of justice.
+In his report, Fisher rejected the defendants' accusations of police brutality and stated that two of the defendants in the Confait murder were "guilty on balance of probability" even though they had been exonerated from criminal guilt.
+Because this statement was potentially libellous, the report was, exceptionally, published as a "Return to the House of Commons", which made it immune from litigation in the courts of justice.
 However, Fisher's report also found that the police had "to all intents and purposes all but closed down the investigation" into Confait's murder after the boys' confessions and pointed out procedural issues with the investigation and the protection of the suspects' rights.

-In the report, Fisher pointed out that his enquiry was limited and could not create "fundamental changes in the law relating to police investigation and criminal protection," remarking that a Royal Commission would be needed to create such reform.
+In the report, Fisher pointed out that his enquiry was limited and could not create "fundamental changes in the law relating to police investigation and criminal protection", remarking that a Royal Commission would be needed to create such reform.

 In August 1980, Sir Michael Havers prepared a statement to Parliament declaring the three young men innocent.
 When he sent for Fisher asking him to concur with this statement, Fisher refused to do so.

-After Fisher's death, Louis Blom-Cooper, who had represented the three young men, wrote to The Independent seeking to correct a flurry of obituaries that described Fisher as exonerating the boys.
+After Fisher's death in 2005, Louis Blom-Cooper, who had represented the three young men, wrote to The Independent seeking to correct a flurry of obituaries that described Fisher as exonerating the boys.
 "Commendably, Harry Fisher never sought to defend his findings to me," wrote Blom-Cooper.
 "He acknowledged, by implication, that he had got egg on his face."